TRY OUR BONE BROTH IN GLASS!

 According to the Center for Biological Diversity, Whole Foods got a B for their path to zero food waste.
 They do track their volume of food waste but do not share that information publicly.
 They report being committed to reducing food waste, but the commitment is not company-wide or time-bound.

 At Miller’s we have zero food waste.
 That’s right.
-If any food is produced but can’t be sold, it gets composted or fed to the pigs.
+If any food is produced but can’t be sold, it gets composted or fed to the pigs or given to staff or donated.
 Food never gets thrown away.

 Small farmers need your support, not conventional agri-business.